MBahrSNC/snGoogleTranslate/README.md

 3. Click "Next" on Plugins Settings section (this can be changed at anytime).
 4. Browse to: https://your-instance.service-now.com
 5. Go to Retrieved Update Sets and select Import XML
 6. Import the XML file, preview, and then commit the update set.
+(UI Script source code is in src.js)
 7. Refresh your page and you should now see Google Translate in the upper right corner by your profile.